Emergency Dentist – Columbia, MO

 How We Treat Dental Emergencies

-We’ll make arrangements to see you as soon as possible (ideally on the same day) whenever you call for emergency care.
+We’ll make arrangements to see you as soon as possible whenever you call for emergency care.
 Our team will perform a thorough examination of the teeth, gums, and other relevant dental structures to narrow down the problem.
 Once we understand your situation, we’ll tell you what treatments are available, how long you can expect them to take, and what the estimated costs are.
 Once you’ve agreed on a treatment plan, all that’s left is to carry it out.

 The Most Common Dental Emergencies